MiSTer-devel/mr-fusion/README.md

-# Mr. Fusion - Universal MiSTer SD card image
+# Mr. Fusion - Universal MiSTer installation image

-This project provides a minimal SD card image that you can download and flash onto an SD card of any size with a tool like [Apple Pi Baker](https://www.tweaking4all.com/software/macosx-software/applepi-baker-v2/), [balenaEtcher](https://www.balena.io/etcher/), [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) or even [dd](https://en.wikipedia.org/wiki/Dd_%28Unix%29).
+This project provides a small, minimal image that you can download and flash onto an SD card of any size with a tool like [Apple Pi Baker](https://www.tweaking4all.com/software/macosx-software/applepi-baker-v2/), [balenaEtcher](https://www.balena.io/etcher/), [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) or even [dd](https://en.wikipedia.org/wiki/Dd_%28Unix%29).

-## Status
+When you put this SD card into your DE10-nano and start it up, it will expand the SD card to its full capacity and install a basic MiSTer setup.

-The project is currently in beta testing.
-More documentation as well as a complete account of the reasoning behind it and its development process will follow soon.
+This will be familiar to anyone who's worked with a Raspberry Pi before.

 ## Requirements